Mixed Dynamics In Linear Networks: Unifying the Lazy and Active Regimes: Introduction

 \subsection{Previous Works}

 Linear networks have been used as a testing ground, a stepping stone on the way to understand nonlinear networks.
-Linear networks and their training dynamics are many ways much simpler than nonlinear ones, but in spite of a long research history, our understanding remains limited.
+Linear networks and their training dynamics are in many ways much simpler than nonlinear ones, but in spite of a long research history, our understanding remains limited.

-The setting that is best understood is that of diagonal linear networks where the dynamics decouple along the diagonal entries leading to an incremental learning behavior and a sparsity bias \cite{saxe_2014_exact,advani_2017_independent_diag,Saxe_2019_independent_diag,gidel_2019_independent_diag}, some of this analysis has been extended to include effects of initialization scale \cite{woodworth_2020_diagnet_bias} and SGD \cite{Pesme_2021_SGD_bias_diag_nets}.
+The setting that is best understood is that of diagonal linear networks where the dynamics decouple along the diagonal entries leading to an incremental learning behavior and a sparsity bias \cite{saxe_2014_exact,advani_2017_independent_diag,Saxe_2019_independent_diag,gidel_2019_independent_diag,Pesme_2023_S-to-S_diag_DLN}, some of this analysis has been extended to include effects of initialization scale \cite{woodworth_2020_diagnet_bias} and SGD \cite{Pesme_2021_SGD_bias_diag_nets}.
 While the same decoupling happens in general linear with diagonal initializations and diagonal task, it remains an extremely strong assumption.

-Some work has been done to prove similar incremental learning dynamics outside the diagonal case \cite{li2020towards,jacot-2021-DLN-Saddle,jin_2023_incremental_learning}.
-For shallow networks, the training dynamics with MSE can be explicitly solved \cite{Fukumizu1998_solution_shallow_DLN} but remain very complex so that one needs to assume some form of alignment to guarantee convergence \cite{Braun_2022_exact_DLN}.
-For deeper networks there exists explicit formulas in the mean-field limit where the number of neurons grows to infinity \cite{chizat_2022_mean_field_DLN}.
+Some work has been done to prove similar incremental learning dynamics outside the diagonal case \cite{li2020towards,jacot-2021-DLN-Saddle,jin_2023_incremental_learning} where the incremental aspect can be understood as the parameters going from saddle to saddle.
+For shallow linear networks, the training dynamics with MSE can be explicitly solved \cite{Fukumizu1998_solution_shallow_DLN} but remain very complex so that one needs to assume some form of alignment to guarantee convergence \cite{Braun_2022_exact_DLN}.
+For deeper networks there exists explicit formulas in the mean-field limit where the number of neurons grows to infinity \cite{chizat_2022_mean_field_DLN}, these results can of course be applied to the special case of shallow nets, our paper goes further by giving self-consistent dynamics for the full matrix, revealing the lazy/active transition, and also extends the analysis to finite widths.